Genealogy and Family History Books

 I have written this book mainly for my children and grandchildren.
 As I have grown older I have come to appreciate the value of family history.
 I wish I had asked more questions of my parents in regard to their early lives.
 Hopefully this book will help my family better appreciate the roots from which they came.

 Mastering Online Genealogy covers the use of computers and the Internet to successfully do your own genealogical research.
-Quillen shows readers how to use the Internet as an effective genealogical research tool,
+Quillen shows readers how to use the Internet as an effective genealogical research tool.

 A comprehensive catalog that lists the microfilm publications by record group is available, as are catalogs for the Federal population censuses from 1790 to 1930 and subject catalogs that list publications by topic and provide roll-by-roll lists of contents.

 Predates the Search-Engine technology, but still very useful to help point you in the right direction.
-Might give you some addtional ideas to try in locating those hard to find records and alternatives when records were detroyed (as in the World War I records).
+Might give you some additional ideas to try in locating those hard to find records and alternatives when records were detroyed (as in the World War I records).

 The National Archives and Records Administration (NARA) is the official repository for records of military personnel who have been discharged from the U.S. Air Force, Army, Marine Corps, and Navy.
 Those records available for public examination at the National Archives are a valuable source of information about an individual’s military service, family, and medical history.
 These records can also be used to study military and social history.